Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

   *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Triple valve features vol.2 by SteelFill, see https://www.elvastower.com/forums/index.php?/topic/34527-wishes-for-improvement-of-braking-systems/page__st__600__p__305027#entry305027 (PR #912)
   *- Train car operations UI window, by mbm-OR, see http://www.elvastower.com/forums/index.php?/topic/37062-proposal-f9-train-operations/page__view__findpost__p__301151 (PR #882)
-  *- NEW: Fix https://www.elvastower.com/forums/index.php?/topic/37765-or-forgets-target-car-u20240124-2007/ , by mbm-OR (included in PR #882)
-  *- NEW: Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- NEW: Improvements in default weather textures, see https://www.elvastower.com/forums/index.php?/topic/37832-sky-dome-and-cloud-layer-testing/page__view__findpost__p__306340 , by SteelFill (PR #924)
+  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- NEW: Add support for common circuit breaker variants, by cesarBLG (PR #929) *- NEW: Add curve squeal to route, by steamer_CTN (PR #923) *- NEW: Consolidated wind simulation, by James Ross (PR #799) *- NEW: Add KM/HOUR/MIN to Cabview Units, by SteelFill (PR #939)
-  *- NEW: Fix brakeshoe force bug, see https://bugs.launchpad.net/or/+bug/2056722 , by steamer_ctn (PR #925)
-- NEW: Fix for ORNYMG only bug  https://www.elvastower.com/forums/index.php?/topic/37710-autopilot-for-timetable-mode/page__view__findpost__p__305866
+- NEW: Fix ORNYMG only bug preventing player to command light state when in autopilot
-- NEW: fix for https://bugs.launchpad.net/or/+bug/2057708 ORTSScreenPage parameter doesn't work for Dials
+- NEW: Fix 3Dcab digits alignment, see https://www.elvastower.com/forums/index.php?/topic/24040-3d-cabs/page__view__findpost__p__307374
-- NEW: fix for ORNYMG only bug causing crash when switching player train, introduced with Timetable extensions
+- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/37948-or-timetable-error/page__view__findpost__p__307975
+- NEW: Fix bug of impossibility to clear signals in dispatcher window